• To gain knowledge of the mechanism of action of CDK4 and CDK6 inhibitors and how you could explain this to patients

 This article has been subject to external double-blind peer review and has been checked for plagiarism using automated softwareCorrespondence

 The author has received an honorarium for writing this article.
-Medical writing support during the preparation of this article was provided by ISO.health Ltd. Editorial support and funding was provided by Eli Lilly and Company Ltd. PP-AL-GB-0221 August 2020
+Medical writing support during preparation of the article was provided by ISO.health Ltd. Editorial support and funding was provided by Eli Lilly and Company Ltd. PP-AL-GB-0077 July 2020

 Mcllroy P (2020) Abemaciclib▼ for the treatment of hormone receptor-positive (HR+), human epidermal growth factor receptor 2-negative (HER2−) metastatic breast cancer.
 Cancer Nursing Practice. doi: 10.7748/cnp.2020.e1658Open access